menu

 In Sledge, however, the average commute to work is quite long.
 On average, people spend 31.86 minutes each day getting to work, which is significantly higher than the national average.

-Sledge is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Sledge does not have a public transit system used by locals to get to and from work.

 Demographics